AML Frequently Asked Questions

 Please note, we do not endorse any particular provider of these services, nor can we make any statement regarding the quality of the underlying data they use or how they collect/use/store this, or your client's data.

 Your AML policy statement is the organisation-level document which sets out your approach to AML within your business.
-You can find an outline policy here, which outlines all necessary sections.
+You can find an outline policy in the Risk and Policy Templates section of our AML Toolkit, which outlines all necessary sections.
 Please tailor this to the individual circumstances of your business.

 Where you conduct any business on an ongoing basis or which has a recurring element, you must conduct ongoing monitoring.
 This allows you to ensure you remain compliant.
 The Money Laundering Regulations stipulate that ongoing monitoring must include;